DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 Specifically it can perform:
 * RSA encryption or decryption with PKCS1 padding.
 * RSA encryption or decryption with OAEP padding, using SHA-256 as the primary and MGF1 hash functions.
 (For more on OAEP, see [this](https://stackoverflow.com/a/49484492/48082).)
-* RSA signing with PKCS V1.5 padding or PSS padding.
+* RSA signing with PKCS V1.5 padding or PSS padding, using an algorithm of your choice.
 With the latter you can specify the primary and MGF1 hash functions.

 There are two callout classes: